Diego Milito

 Diego Alberto Milito (born 12 June 1979) is an Argentine former professional footballer who played as a striker.
-He is currently a sports manager.
+He was nicknamed El Principe ("The Prince" in Spanish) because of his physical resemblance with former Uruguayan footballer Enzo Francescoli, who had the same nickname.

 Milito began his club career in Argentina with Racing Club in 1999, and later moved to Italian side Genoa in 2003.
 In 2005, he was acquired by Spanish club Real Zaragoza, where he remained for three seasons, before returning to Genoa in 2008.
-His prolific goalscoring exploits during his second spell with Genoa earned him a move to defending Serie A champions Inter Milan, where he was pivotal in the club's 2010 treble-winning season, scoring 30 goals in all competitions, including two goals in the 2010 UEFA Champions League Final.
+His prolific goalscoring exploits during his second spell at Genoa earned him a move to defending Serie A champions Inter Milan.
+He was pivotal in Inter's 2009–10 treble-winning season, scoring 30 goals in all competitions, including two in the 2010 UEFA Champions League final.
 He returned to Racing Club in 2014, where he retired in 2016.

-At international level, Milito earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments, winning a runners-up medal in 2007, and at the 2010 FIFA World Cup.
+At the international level, Milito earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments and the 2010 FIFA World Cup.

-He was nicknamed Il Principe" ("The Prince" in Italian) because of his physical resemblance with former Uruguayan footballer Enzo Francescoli, who had the same nickname.
-A prolific and consistent centre-forward, Milito averaged a goal every two appearances over the course of his professional career.

 Club career

 Racing Club

 Milito started playing at Argentine first division team Racing Club in 1999, where he won the 2001 Apertura tournament.
 During this time, his younger brother Gabriel played for Racing's main rival, Independiente, as a defender.
 The two clubs would contest the Avellaneda derby with the two brothers lining up against each other.

-The people of Racing were in awe of the player.
-His great scoring ability and talent within the area made him a complete striker, which made his future outside the club inevitable with a transfer to Europe.

-The Italian club Genoa, would be the future destination of the forward.